Placing a tangible financial value on a brand and then leveraging that value remains a frustratingly opaque process.

 It is important to recognise that different royalty rates can be applied to the same brand (in different markets), in recognition of the price premiums (and contribution to margin) that a brand name offers to different products in different markets.
 This is why a sale and leaseback arrangement is often more appropriate when there are multiple revenue streams in different markets or products.
 This concept is not new – for years, larger global corporates have been creating central IP holding company structures which then license the intellectual property to group companies through internal licensing arrangements.
 Often this company is incorporated in an offshore jurisdiction.
 There are well-known examples of brand holding companies being used by Facebook, Apple and Google to name but a few.
 The efficiencies of centralising internal licensing structures for global companies are well documented – they focus on controlling the use, development and protection of the brand.

 In simple terms, a sale and leaseback works as follows: the IP assets which are owned by TradeCo must be valued in order to support their sale or transfer to the SPV.
-Following valuation, the transaction takes place.
+Following an IP valuation, the transaction takes place.
 This provides the bank with a clean company – the SPV – over which it can take security and get comfort from proper enforceable controls.
 This means that the sale and leaseback gives both the SPV and the bank (as it has security and an interest in the brand being licensed back) comfort and control, such as reporting of sales, payment of royalties, minimum royalty payments and ongoing use of the brand and goodwill relating to the brand.

 One key matter to be considered is a buyback clause, which may be needed for TradeCo in the event that a buyer emerges and wants to secure the IP rights as part of the acquisition.
 Normally a pre-agreed structure or valuation mechanism is in place to facilitate such a buy-back arrangement.
 This often forms part of the licence agreement.